-Amid this uncertainty, Reserve Bank of India governor Shaktikant Das on Thursday gave a positive statement regarding the economic activities held in the country.
+Amid this uncertainty, Reserve Bank of India governor Shaktikanta Das on Thursday gave a positive statement regarding the economic activities held in the country.

 It may be noted that the RBI governor has given a 10.5% growth for FY 22 and the governor firmly believes that never sees a downward revision in 10.5% growth.
-Also, he does not believe that the complete lockdown will be held this year which the country witnessed last year.
+He also does not believe that the complete lockdown will be held this year which the country witnessed last year.

 The inflation rate for the Feb month was around 5 %, however, the core inflation rate in January was at 6%.
 Now, some economists say, there is a chance that the inflation rate could oscillate between 5.5% to 6%.